bturner-epicjrny/exif-reader/README.md

 ## Requirements
 - Must accept command line parameter to path of image file.
+- Use `argparse` package to process command line parameters.
 - Use `pyexiv2` package for reading EXIF information.
 - Must output all available metadata to the screen.
 - Provide optional command line parameter to output value of a specific metadata tag.